N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Patients started treatment with the combination: N-acetyl cysteine, alpha lipoic acid, and bromelain at a dosage of 2 tablets per day (N-acetyl cysteine 600 mg, alpha lipoic acid 200 mg, bromelain 25 mg, and zinc 10 mg) for 6 months.
-The study shows that women with endometriosis who wish to become pregnant and are treated with this preparation experience a significant improvement in endometriosis-related pain and require less analgesic intake.
+The patients began treatment with the combination: N-acetylcysteine, alpha-lipoic acid and bromelain at a dose of 2 tablets per day (N-acetylcysteine 600 mg, alpha-lipoic acid 200 mg, bromelain 25 mg and zinc 10 mg) for 6 months.
+The study shows that women with endometriosis who wish to become pregnant and who are treated with this preparation experience a significant improvement in endometriosis-associated pain and require less use of analgesics.
 This study is limited by the absence of a control group.

 Posologie